bpmn-io/dmn-js-examples/README.md

 ## Intermediate

-* [modeler](https://github.com/bpmn-io/dmn-js-examples/tree/master/modeler) - a simple DMN modeler.
-Gains more features as time passes by.
+* [modeler](https://github.com/bpmn-io/dmn-js-examples/tree/master/modeler) - an example how to build a tabbed modeler using the dmn-js API.

 ## License